paazmaya/yaml-validator/README.md

 ## Release History

+* `v2.0.0` (2019-01-17)
+  - Minimum supported and tested Node.js version is now `v8.11.1`
+  - The command line tool now exists with the number of failed files, previously always exiting with zero (0) #21
 * `v1.3.0` (2018-03-16)
   - Contents of the Yaml file were overwritten, in the case when saving to JSON and the Yaml file suffix was not `.yml` #14
   - TypeScript types are available #13